Walt13/nfl_scores_and_betting_data/readme.md

 - The home team was favored to win the game 67% of the time.
 - However, the home team ended up winning only 58% of the time.
-- While being the home team does have it's advantages, such as having the crowd on your side and not having to travel, it doesn't seem to be as much of an advantage as bettors think it is.
+- While being the home team does have it's advantages, such as having the crowd on your side and not having to travel, it doesn't seem to be as much of an advantage as the lines make it out to be.

 ### 2. Spread favorite winning the game